Where is the posterior parietal cortex?

 Additionally, the posterior parietal cortex is thought to be involved in language as well as the ability to understand numbers and arithmetic.
 Thus, its functions span a large spectrum ranging from attention to movement to number processing.
 Research is still being done to better understand the role of the posterior parietal cortex in these actions and others.
 What is known about the posterior parietal cortex already, however, makes it one of the more intriguing areas in the brain.

 Caspers S, Amunts K, Zilles K. Posterior Parietal Cortex: Multimodal Association Cortex.
-JK Mai and G Paxinos (Eds.).
-2012; Elsevier, New York.
+In: Mai JK and Paxinos G, eds.
+The Human Nervous System.
+3rd ed.
+New York: Elsevier; 2012.